Do Go On - 360 - Alan Turing & The Enigma

 Wow.

-And does it peak?
+And does it normal, how does it peak?

-Well, yeah, there's like, it's got a bit of a dial.
+You know, got a bit of a dial.

 It's how funny he's being, not how funny he's finding things.